Photography mdavid.com.au

 A small f-number gives you a small depth of field

-Here’s what you need to know: a small f-number will give you a small depth of field.
+It’s important so I’ll say it again: a small f-number will give you a small depth of field.
 Which means your subject is in focus but other bits can be blurred and hard to see.
 That kind of effect can be especially effective (and flattering) when taking portraits, and it also gives a very pleasing effect of matching the way a human eye works.

 And of course, the opposite rule applies.
 A big f-number means a big depth of field.